HomeArticlesGuideRecipe Math Guide

 Divide the target servings by the original servings to get a scaling factor, then multiply every ingredient quantity by that factor.
 For a recipe that serves 6 scaled down to 2, the factor is 2 ÷ 6 = 0.333, so 3 cups of flour becomes 1 cup and 2 teaspoons of salt becomes about 0.67 teaspoons.
 The [Recipe Scaling Calculator](/recipe-scaling-calculator/) computes this factor instantly for any original-to-target servings ratio, so you only need to do the multiplication once per ingredient.

-New York-style pizza dough typically runs 60–65% hydration, producing a firmer, easier-to-stretch dough suited to high-gluten flour and a home oven.
-Neapolitan-style dough usually runs 65–70% or higher, producing a softer, more open crumb suited to very high heat, short bake times, and 00 flour.
-Higher hydration doughs are stickier and harder to shape by hand, so most home bakers start around 60–65% and increase gradually as their technique improves.
+New York-style pizza dough typically runs 60-65% hydration, producing a firmer, easier-to-stretch dough suited to high-gluten flour and a home oven.
+Neapolitan-style dough usually runs 65-70% or higher, producing a softer, more open crumb suited to very high heat, short bake times, and 00 flour.
+Higher hydration doughs get stickier and harder to shape by hand, so most home bakers start around 60-65% and increase gradually as their technique improves.
 Enter your flour and water weights into the [Pizza Dough Hydration Calculator](/pizza-dough-hydration-calculator/) to check where your dough falls on this scale.

 A single 12-inch pizza typically uses 250-280 grams of dough before toppings, though this varies with desired crust thickness and style.
 Using 62% hydration as an example, a dough ball of 260 grams breaks down to roughly 160 grams of flour and 100 grams of water, plus small amounts of salt and yeast.
 The [Pizza Dough Hydration Calculator](/pizza-dough-hydration-calculator/) works forward from your flour and water weights to total dough weight, so you can check whether your recipe produces enough dough for the number and size of pizzas you want.